ebi-gene-expression-group/atlas-web-single-cell/README.md

 ## Prepare volumes
 In order to run integration tests and a development instance of Single Cell Expression Atlas you will need a few Docker volumes first.
 They will be populated with data that will be indexed in Solr and Postgres.
-Single Cell Expression Atlas needs all three (i.e. file bundles in the volume, Solr collections and Postgres data) to run.
+Single Cell Expression Atlas needs all three of: file bundles in the volume, Solr collections and Postgres data.
+This step takes care of the first
+requirement:
 ```bash
 ./docker/prepare-dev-environment/volumes/run.sh -l volumes.log
 ```

+You can get detailed information about which volumes are created if you run the script with the `-h` flag.

 This script, unless it’s run with the `-r` flag, can be interrupted without losing any data.
 The container mirrors directories via FTP, and can resume after cancellation.
 It can be re-run to update the data in the volumes should the